Interested in Presenting at ACF Events?

 Please complete and submit presenter application form.
-Applications will be reviewed by the ACFEF Education Taskforce and applicants will be notified if their session has been selected.
+Applications will be reviewed by the ACFEF Education Taskforce and presenters will be notified if their session has been selected.
 Once the agendas are finalized, additional presenter paperwork will be required, such as full bio, photo,

 By sharing your expertise, you will be making a valuable contribution to the culinary industry.
 If you are selected, please ensure that you are able to deliver the session by securing the support of your employer to keep this time open.